IBM/openshift-on-ibm-cloud-workshops/2-deploying-to-openshift/documentation/4-openshift.md

 **Ensure** you are logged on to your **Open Shift** cluster.
 [See details](https://github.com/nheidloff/openshift-on-ibm-cloud-workshops/blob/master/2-deploying-to-openshift/documentation/1-prereqs.md#verify-access-to-openshift-on-the-ibm-cloud)

-## Step 2: Build and save the container the Open Shift registry
+## Step 2: Build and save the container the Open Shift Container Registry

-Now we want to build and save the container in the **Open Shift registry**.
+Now we want to build and save the container in the **Open Shift Container Registry**.
 We use these command to do that:

 1. Build the binary of the Docker image